 Since the landmark paper by Kamar et al[7] in 2014, a 12-wk course of ribavirin monotherapy has been widely used to treat chronic hepatitis E virus infection in transplant recipients, if a reduction in immunosuppression fails to eradicate the virus.
-Our study aims to assess the effects of ribavirin therapy in this Asian series and compare the results with prior studies.
-Our study has three main findings: the SVR rate of ribavirin therapy for chronic HEV infection in our immunosuppressed Asian hosts may be lower than reported earlier, and kidney transplant recipients are associated with a higher risk of HEV recurrence or partial response to ribavirin monotherapy.
+Our study aims to assess the effects of ribavirin therapy in this Asian series, and compare the results with prior studies.
+Our study has two main findings: the SVR rate of ribavirin therapy for chronic HEV infection in our immunosuppressed Asian hosts may be lower than reported earlier, and kidney transplant recipients are associated with a higher risk of HEV recurrence or partial response to ribavirin monotherapy.

-In this study, all five consecutive kidney transplant recipients (50%) had either partial response (HEV remain detectable) or had a recurrence of HEV after an initial virologic response.
-Statistically and clinically, this is unlikely to be just coincidental.
-In Kamar et al[7] 2014, 42 out of 59 patients (71%) had a kidney transplant or kidney and pancreas transplantation, and they respond to treatment almost immediately from the start.
-The ability of the patients to tolerate the full dose of ribavirin therapy is one of the main reason.
-Kidney transplant patients tend to have lower GFR than the other patients, and thus develop more hemolytic anemia on the same dose of ribavirin.
+In this study, all five consecutive kidney transplant recipients (50%) had either partial response (HEV remains detectable) or had a recurrence of HEV after an initial virologic response.
+Statistically and clinically, this is unlikely to be coincidental.
+In Kamar et al[7] 2014, 42 out of 59 patients (71%) had a kidney transplant or kidney and pancreas transplantation, and they responded to treatment almost immediately from the beginning.
+The ability of the patients to tolerate the full dose of ribavirin therapy is one of the main reasons.
+Kidney transplant patients tend to have lower GFR than the other patients, and thus develop more haemolytic anaemia on the same dose of ribavirin.
 On average, our kidney transplant patients received 7.8 mg/kg body weight of ribavirin, which was comparable to 8.1 mg/kg body weight in the study, but still significantly lower than the liver and bone marrow transplant recipients in our study (10.3 mg/kg).
-Our kidney transplant recipients were also slightly older (48 vs 42 years), had more years between transplantation and HEV infection, roughly double the peak viral load and were on higher doses of calcineurin inhibitors than liver transplant recipients.
+Our kidney transplant recipients were also slightly older (48 vs 42 years), had more years between transplantation and HEV infection, roughly double the peak viral load, and were on higher doses of calcineurin inhibitors than liver transplant recipients.

-At the end of the 12-wk therapy, one patient (a kidney transplant recipient) continue to have high viremia of > 7 log IU/mL, whose HEV viremia persisted for another 3 years, during which he continued to receive reduced-dose, maintenance ribavirin therapy due to his renal graft impairment.
-Another patient had borderline HEV RNA level at the end of treatment.
+At the end of the 12-wk therapy, one patient (a kidney transplant recipient) continued to have high viremia of > 7 log IU/mL, whose HEV viremia persisted for another 3 years, during which he continued to receive reduced-dose, maintenance ribavirin therapy due to his renal graft impairment.
+Another patient had borderline HEV RNA levels at the end of treatment.
 Her HEV infection subsequently recurred due to non-adherence to ribavirin therapy.
 Hence the rate of virologic response at the end of therapy was 78%.
 Adding the number of virological recurrences (n = 4), the overall failure rate of a 12-wk ribavirin therapy for this study is 66.7%, far higher than that reported in the Western population.
-For those whose had a recurrence of HEV, a second course of ribavirin for 12 wk resulted in complete virologic response at the end of therapy and SVR at week 24.
+For those who had a recurrence of HEV, a second course of ribavirin for 12 wk resulted in a complete virologic response at the end of therapy and SVR at wk 24.
 In retrospect, a longer course of ribavirin therapy may be considered in kidney transplant patients who could not tolerate a full dose of ribavirin therapy.